 2. Industry & Local Market Analysis

-Demonstrate potential – show that the personal training industry is growing and there’ll be a strong demand for your services.
+Demonstrate potential – show that the fitness market and personal training industry are growing and there’ll be a strong demand for your services.
 Include research statistics, competitor info, and relevant government initiatives.

 3. Business Overview